 2. Cleaning up unnecessary files

-Clean the system of old unnecessary files, because they can interfere with the main ones by getting confused in versions.
-Press Win + R type cleanmgr.
+Some old unnecessary files can interfere with the main ones by getting confused in versions.
+In this case, you should clean the system.
+To do this, press Win + R and type cleanmgr.
 Then follow the instructions on the screen.

 3. Install the patch manually

 Microsoft has an updated directory where you can download individual patches to install them.
-You simply enter the patch number into the search box and download it for your version of Windows.
-If it is not clear, then there is a complete guide on how to install patches manually.
+You enter the patch number into the search box and download it for your version of Windows.
+If it is unclear, then there is a complete guide on manually installing patches.